maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/SqlSet.md

 Complex queries
 ---------------
 SqlSet doesn't support joins or grouping.
 After all, the goal is not to completely abstract the SQL language, but to provide a simple API for the most common queries.
-For complex queries use SqlBuilder instead, then you can pass the query to the From method and continue building using SqlSet:
+For complex queries use SqlBuilder instead, then you can pass the query to the [FromQuery][14] method and continue building using SqlSet:

 ```csharp
 public IEnumerable<Product> GetProductsByCategory(int categoryId, int skip = 0, int take = 20) {